Updated July 3, 2023

 The management of a firm must evaluate the expenses of all financing options and select the most advantageous one.
 Management must factor annual dividends into the cost of raising money with preferred shares because preferred shareholders are entitled to them.

-Some of the features are mentioned below:
+Some of the features are as below:

 1. Preference Over Dividend Distribution